Rushen United F.C.

 Rushen United F.C. are a football club from Port Erin on the Isle of Man.
 They compete in the Isle of Man Football League.
 The team wear yellow and black stripes kit and play their home games at Croit Lowey in Port Erin.
-They have been Isle of Man League Champions ten times and won the Manx FA Cup nine times.
+They have been Isle of Man League Champions ten times and won the Manx FA Cup ten times.